aharonyaircohen/fluid-agent-spec/templates/claude/fluid/execute-task.md

    * Ensure the task YAML is complete and consistent.
    * Flag any missing required fields.
    * Highlight unclear goals or acceptance criteria.
-   * If `docs/conventions.md` is not listed in `aios_specs.core`, add it to the bound specs before proceeding (conventions are always required).
+   * If `.fluidspec/spec/base/conventions.md` or `.fluidspec/spec/base/constraints.md` are missing from `aios_specs.core`, add them to the bound specs before proceeding (they are always required).

 2. **Load relevant specs**

    * Load all AIOS specs listed in `aios_specs.core` and `aios_specs.extra`.
-   * Load any `project_specs` that are referenced.
+   * Load any `project_specs` that are referenced (often under `.fluidspec/spec/project/`).
-   * If any referenced spec file cannot be found, stop and warn the user instead of proceeding.
+   * If any referenced spec file cannot be found, stop and warn the user instead of proceeding (especially anything under `.fluidspec/spec/`).

 3. **Create a work plan**

    * Break down the task into clear, ordered steps.
    * Map steps to relevant specs and acceptance criteria.
    * Make steps concrete: include example files/scripts to touch and expected commands (e.g., “replace custom host with Payload bootstrap in `server.ts`, update `package.json` scripts, remove redundant scripts”).
-   * Explicitly map applicable sections of `docs/conventions.md` (e.g., design tokens/Tailwind, accessibility, frontend-graphql) to the steps; note any convention sections intentionally out of scope.
+   * Explicitly map applicable sections of `.fluidspec/spec/base/conventions.md` (e.g., design tokens/Tailwind, accessibility, frontend-graphql) to the steps; note any convention sections intentionally out of scope.

 4. **Track progress**